cemrehancavdar/Evreka/readme.md

 ### Suggestion
 Timeseries data can have poor performance on standart databases when data is getting bigger but TimescaleDB and InfluxDB like time series oriented databases solves scalability.

-These 2 topics focuses on exact problem:
+These 2 topics focus on exact problem:

 [# Continuous Aggregates](https://docs.timescale.com/timescaledb/latest/how-to-guides/continuous-aggregates/#continuous-aggregates)